New Releases by Henry Cole

 Riding Route 66

-'Riding Route 66' follows Henry Cole as he travels along Route 66, on a journey of self-discovery.
-Route 66, or the 'Mother Road', is one of the most famous roads in the USA.
+''Every time I have ridden 66, within 10 miles of setting off, I never want that ride to end.
+I think it''s because Route 66 encapsulates struggle, and, ultimately, triumphing over unimaginably difficult conditions.
+I think everyone can connect with that.''
+RIDING ROUTE 66 follows Henry Cole as he travels along Route 66, on a journey of self-discovery.
+Route 66, or the ''Mother Road'', is one of the most famous roads in the USA.
 Crossing the width of the country, it is an immensely challenging road to travel.
-Henry has ridden it four times.
+Henry has ridden it three times.
 This book is about the freedom that only the road and a motorcycle can give you, and the importance of embracing the highs and lows of life equally.
+Henry is one of the most well-known figures in motorcycling, having presented over twenty series of many TV shows as well as being the founder of bespoke motorcycle manufacturer Gladstone Motorcycles.

 Forever Home: A Dog and Boy Love Story